Financial Aid Frequently Asked Questions

 How do I request a tax transcript from the IRS?

 You can request a tax transcript online, by phone, or via mail.
 More information can be found at the IRS website.

 What is an EFC and how is it used to determine my eligibility?

 When you file the Free Application for Student Financial Aid (FAFSA), the information you report is used in a formula established by the U.S. Congress.
 The formula determines your Expected Family Contribution, an amount you and your family are expected to contribute toward your education (although this amount may not exactly match the amount you and your family ends up contributing).
 This EFC is used in determining need based financial assistance by doing the following: Cost of attendance - EFC = Financial need.
-Further information on the EFC calculation can be found by clicking here.
+Click here for more information on the EFC calculation.

 Do I need to file my taxes before I apply for financial aid?

 No, it is not a requirement that you file your taxes before filing the FAFSA, but we highly recommend it so you can utilize the IRS Data Retrieval Tool.
 You may complete the FAFSA by using estimated income information.
 However, if using estimated information, once your taxes are filed, you will have to submit corrections or submit an IRS tax transcript of you and/or your parent's tax returns to the Financial Aid Office.